GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric retrievals

-\hyperref[fig:retrieval_corner_visits]{Fig Set 5.1} enables a comparison between the retrieval model behavior in the presence of both strong stellar contamination and an atmospheric signal for the individual visit spectra and the co-added spectrum.
-When clouds are included in the model, significant visit-to-visit variability is seen among the retrieved atmospheric parameters, particularly the atmospheric temperature, cloud-top pressure, and \ce{CH4} (and other gas) abundance.
-For example, the $\log \, \mathrm{CH_4} - \log \, \mathrm{P}_{\mathrm{cloud}}$ covariance is anti-correlated for cloud-top pressures lower than ${\sim}1$ bar, requiring high \ce{CH4} abundances when the clouds are high in the atmosphere (low pressure) and lower \ce{CH4} abundances when the clouds are deep (higher pressure).
-We note that this cloud-composition degeneracy has been reported in previous atmospheric studies \citep[e.g.,][]{Iyer2016,MacDonald2017,Pinhas2019}.
-In addition to correlations with gas abundances, the cloud-top pressure is also correlated with the 10 bar planet reference radius and the atmospheric temperature.
-When the retrieval finds a preference for the clouds to be at relatively low pressures, it also finds the atmosphere to be hot, significantly exceeding the equilibrium temperature of the planet.
+\hyperref[fig:retrieval_corner_visits]{Fig. Set 4.1} enables a comparison between the retrieval model behavior in the presence of both strong stellar contamination and an atmospheric signal for the individual visit spectra and the co-added spectrum.
+When clouds were included in the model, significant visit-to-visit variability was observed among the retrieved atmospheric parameters, particularly the atmospheric temperature, cloud-top pressure, and \ce{CH4} (and other gas) abundance.
+For example, the $\log \, \mathrm{CH_4} - \log \, \mathrm{P}_{\mathrm{cloud}}$ covariance was anti-correlated for cloud-top pressures lower than ${\sim}1$ bar, requiring high \ce{CH4} abundances when the clouds are high in the atmosphere (low pressure) and lower \ce{CH4} abundances when the clouds are deep (higher pressure).
+We note that this degeneracy between cloud-top pressure and chemical composition has been reported in previous atmospheric studies \citep[e.g.,][]{Iyer2016,MacDonald2017,Pinhas2019}.
+In addition to correlations with gas abundances, the cloud-top pressure was also correlated with the 10 bar planet reference radius and the atmospheric temperature.
+When the retrieval found a preference for the clouds at relatively low pressures ($P\lesssim1$ bar), it also found that the atmosphere was hot ($T\gtrsim1000$ K), significantly exceeding the equilibrium temperature of the planet ($T_{eq}=742$ K).